TULiberalArts/Chinese/pages/resources.md

 ---
 title: Resources
-meta-keywords: 'contact, faculty, resources, study abroad'
 permalink: /resources/
 layout: page
+keywords: 'contact, faculty, resources, study abroad'
+description: >-
+  The program strongly encourages all students interested in studying Chinese to  spend a summer, semester or an entire academic year studying the language in  China.
 published: true
-meta-description: >-
-  The program strongly encourages all students interested in studying Chinese to  spend a summer, semester or an entire academic year studying the language in  China.
 ---
 ## Study Abroad Programs